sahil7303/Advanced_Cricket_Analysis_And_Prediction/README.md

      node app.js
    ```

-   To test the api go to `http://localhost:3000/player/Harshal%20Patel`
+   To test the API go to `http://localhost:3000/player/Harshal%20Patel`
 7. **Access the App in Your Browser:**

 Open the `index.html` file located inside the `Frontend` folder in your browser.

-This will load the website frontend, allowing you to input player details and view predictions fetched from the API.
+This will load the website front-end, allowing you to input player details and view predictions fetched from the API.

 ## Working of the Model
 ![Workflow](https://github.com/user-attachments/assets/040c0c7a-87cb-4858-a2ee-f62b2d3fd2c8)